These people drink a dark beverage made with the cacao plant, which they say comes from Paradise.

 Hernan Cortes

-Soon after, Spaniards became aware that the pocho-cacaua-atl, which they called cocoa, was the favorite beverage of Emperor Moctezuma.
+Soon after, Spaniards became aware that the pocho-cacaua-atl, which they called cocoa, was Emperor Moctezuma’s favorite beverage.
 Spaniards substituted the ceiba with cinnamon and vanilla and added brown cane sugar from Cuba.
 This is the basic formula of modern chocolate and cocoa beverages.

 - ORGANIC CACAO POWDER – Experience decadent, rich, dark chocolatey goodness with our pure, organic cacao powder.
 The aroma of rich dark chocolate not only tantalizes your senses but also delivers a guilt-free indulgence, crafted with no added sugar.